Supporting Veterans in Life: Why Meaningful Connection Matters More Than Funeral Attendance

 I keep seeing posts about veterans not having any family or friends to attend their funerals.
-They post them with headlines saying, “Veteran being buried alone,” let’s show up and support.
-While I appreciate the gesture and intent here, I can’t help but wonder if folks actually think about this on a deeper level.
+They post them with headlines saying, “Veteran being buried alone,” and encourage people to show up and support.
+While I appreciate the gesture and the good intentions, I think it’s worth considering this from a deeper perspective.

 Be the first to comment